Is he gone forever? Will he ever come back to me? Have I done something wrong?

 Final thoughts on why guys pull away and then come back

-If you truly believe that the guy is worth it for you to put in the effort, then give him space.
+If you genuinely believe that the guy is worth it for you to put in the effort, give him space.

 Maybe he needs to be apart from you to get things straight in his mind and realize how much he needs you.
 Men process things differently.